kc-ml2/captioning_edgedevice/README.md

     "Answer:"
 )
 ```
+The prompt is not used for BLIP base since it does not include an LLM.

 ------------------------------------------------------------
 Notes
 ------------------------------------------------------------

-- Model, prompt, and decoding settings are fixed on the server side
+- Model, prompt, and decoding settings are fixed on the server side.
-- The client only sends image files
+- The client only sends image files.
-- The server is intended to be reused across multiple runs
+- The server is intended to be reused across multiple runs.

 ------------------------------------------------------------
 License